CodeExpertETH/ethAPIWichlist/README.md

 # ETH API wishlist

-This Repo should document some use cases and possible endpoints for a new eth api.
+This Repo should document some use cases and possible endpoints for a eth api, which could be used by our tools.

-## Authentication
+## Authentication and security

 Is completely ignored during this phase of the design.